moinul-hossain-dhrubo/FoodHub-Order-Analysis/README.md

 ## **Data Description**
 The data contains the different data related to a food order.
 The detailed data dictionary is given below.

-## **Data Dictionary**
+**Data Dictionary**<br/>
-order_id: Unique ID of the order
+order_id: Unique ID of the order<br/>
-customer_id: ID of the customer who ordered the food
+customer_id: ID of the customer who ordered the food<br/>
-restaurant_name: Name of the restaurant
+restaurant_name: Name of the restaurant<br/>
-cuisine_type: Cuisine ordered by the customer
+cuisine_type: Cuisine ordered by the customer<br/>
-cost: Cost of the order
+cost: Cost of the order<br/>
-day_of_the_week: Indicates whether the order is placed on a weekday or weekend (The weekday is from Monday to Friday and the weekend is Saturday and Sunday)
+day_of_the_week: Indicates whether the order is placed on a weekday or weekend (The weekday is from Monday to Friday and the weekend is Saturday and Sunday)<br/>
-rating: Rating given by the customer out of 5
+rating: Rating given by the customer out of 5<br/>
 food_preparation_time: Time (in minutes) taken by the restaurant to prepare the food.
-This is calculated by taking the difference between the timestamps of the restaurant's order confirmation and the delivery person's pick-up confirmation.
+This is calculated by taking the difference between the timestamps of the restaurant's order confirmation and the delivery person's pick-up confirmation.<br/>
 delivery_time: Time (in minutes) taken by the delivery person to deliver the food package.
-This is calculated by taking the difference between the timestamps of the delivery person's pick-up confirmation and drop-off information
+This is calculated by taking the difference between the timestamps of the delivery person's pick-up confirmation and drop-off information<br/>

 ## **Conclusions:**
 1. We have five numerical features and four categorical features.
 The dataset doesn't have any missing data and there are no outliers in the numerical features.